TerminalBear/TaskManager/README.md

 The DateRenderer class is a custom cell renderer for displaying dates in the "Creation Date" and "Due Date" columns.<br>
 The PredictButtonRenderer and PredictButtonEditor classes are custom cell renderer and editor for the "Predict" button in the "Suggested Priority" column.
 When the button is clicked, it uses a DecisionTree predictor to predict the priority of the task and updates the cell value.<br>
 The DateEditor class is a custom cell editor for editing dates in the "Due Date" column.<br>
+There is a class for priority visualization using a bar graph when Task and Priority button is clicked.<br>
+There is a feedback button for "Inaccurate Prediction" which acknowledges and adjusts decision tree weights.<br>
 The main method creates an instance of the TaskManagerGUI class, which launches the application.<br>
 <br>
 Task.java<br>